AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 - Measure the diameter of the pipe (including the wall) in three locations.
 These measurements are of the pipe’s “outer diameter”.
 Compute the average outer diameter of the pipe.
 - Subtract twice the wall’s thickness from the outer diameter; the difference is the “inner diameter”.
 Use this quantity to calculate the cross sectional area of the pipe.
 2. Compute the average cross sectional area of the pipe, using the measurements from both ends.

+[**There should be a database of this in the python code so all you need it the nominal diameter and pipe schedule to find any ID your heart could desire.
+You could chekc it out and see how it compares with your measurements and if it looks good use it to save some time in the future**]

 ### Fabrication Manual